thisrod/bisection/README.md

 	R.i(R=R.R())

 These methods return a `Field` if called with no arguments or with a `Field`, and an `ndarray` if passed an `ndarray`.

+Convention on shape 1 grids vs low rank grids

+Efficiency goals
+---

+The intent is that `Grid` operations should be done once, when problems are set up, whereas `Field` operations might be called in inner loops.
+Therefore, only `Field` is optimised for speed: `Grid` is optimised for maintainability and numerical correctness.
+The exception is trivial grid operations, where the grids involved represent the same points.
+These should be shortcut, so that users can reason in terms of equality and ignore identity.